 - Submit an outline of the requested budget and brief justification for costs.
 Acceptable costs may include supplies, recharge rates for scan time, and non-faculty effort (technicians, research coordinators, data management).
 Costs may NOT include faculty effort, indirect costs, or tuition for students.
 The Department funds a statistician to support research, so costs may not include biostatistics support.

-- Maximum requested budget is $25,000.
+- Maximum requested budget for an individual is $25,000.
+For proposals involving two or more faculty members in Radiology, the maximum requested budget is $40,000.
+Individuals or collaborative teams may request less than the maximum amount.
 The Department reserves the right to award less than the full amount based on availability of funds.

 - You may discuss the application in advance of submission with the Associate Chair for Clinical Research.